Assignments in Moodle allow you to collect and evaluate student work. Managing student work using an Assignment activity

-For details on the settings involved in configuring an assignment, see Add an Assignment Activity in Moodle.
+For details on the settings involved in configuring an Assignment activity, see Add an Assignment Activity in Moodle.

 You can set a start date, due date, and cut-off date for submissions; allow or prevent resubmission; and configure an Assignment activity for Groups.
 When working with groups, you can have each student in a group submit individually (see Assign an Activity to a Group or Grouping in Moodle), or have a group of students make a single submission (see Configure & Grade Group Assignments in Moodle).

 Each assignment has a Grading page where you can review submissions, enter grades, and give feedback.
 You can grade an assignment with Simple direct grading, Rubric, or Grading guide, do Blind grading (student names will not be shown next to their submissions), or use Offline grading worksheet to download a spreadsheet to work on grading without being logged in to Moodle or connected to the Internet.
 For details, see Grade Assignments in Moodle.